 Are you ready to send this breakup letter to the love of your life?

 You may not think you’re addicted to your phone, but they were created to keep us completely absorbed and captivated.
-In fact, the average American adult checks their phone every 12 minutes, spending more than 4 hours on their phone daily.
+In fact, the average American adult checks their phone every 12 minutes.
+That’s more than 4 hours of screen time per day.
 For teens and young adults, those numbers are even higher.

 Smartphones are the ultimate oxymorons.
 They were created to help us multitask and save time, but we waste hours upon hours on them every day.
 They help us stay connected, but we’re more lonely and disconnected than ever.

 So, are you brave enough to break out of the 21st century’s mobile prison?
-You’ll find yourself with lots of free time to do the things that really matter, you’ll improve your relationships with friends and family, you’ll finally break free of the superficial and gossipy world of social media, and more.
+You’ll find yourself with lots of free time to do the things that really matter.
+For example, you could improve your relationships with friends and family.
+Perhaps you could learn a new hobby.
+In fact, you might even start to feel better by not looking at toxic social media.

 Get ready to regain control of your life!

-1. Use apps to track the time you spend on your phone
+1. Use apps to track your screen time

 Ironically, the best way to wean yourself off your phone is to use an app.
 Download Checky or Moment to see how much time you actually spend on your phone.
 You might be shocked by the number of hours you actually spend thumbing through your device.
 Moment will even let you track the time you spend on each particular app.